-Home » The Best Pasta Primavera
+Home » The Very Best Pasta Primavera

-The Best Pasta Primavera
+The Very Best Pasta Primavera

 Pasta Primavera literally means “spring pasta” in Italian.
 It’s an Italian-American dish invented in the 1970s, and widely credited to Sirio Maccioni, the co-owner of Le Cirque in New York City.
 Le Cirque ran Pasta Primavera as an off-menu special.
-Happily, it caught the eye (and taste buds) of the legendary Craig Claiborne, who then published the recipe for Pasta Primavera in The New York Times.
+Happily, from there it caught the eye (and taste buds) of the legendary Craig Claiborne, who then published the recipe for Pasta Primavera in The New York Times.

 The Best Pasta Primavera is absolutely delicious, and it’s doubly nice because it’s one of those one-pot pasta recipes we all love.
-This version uses penne, any thick, short pasta will work.
+This version uses penne, but any thick, short pasta will work.
 Cavatappi is a favorite, but rotini, ziti, rigatoni, and even large elbow macaroni or bowties are fine.

 The Best Pasta Primavera is very forgiving, so you have lots of leeway with vegetables.
 Asparagus is nice if you have it on hand, and so are the thin French green beans called haricots verts.
 A small yellow squash or zucchini in ¼-inch slices is a great addition.
 A handful of baby spinach or Swiss chard is lovely, as is a cup of broccoli florets.
-In the batch pictured here I added a few marinated artichoke hearts and some roasted grape tomatoes that I needed to use.
+In the batch pictured here I added a few marinated artichoke hearts and some roasted grape tomatoes that I needed to use up.
 Go ahead and clean out the crisper drawer!

 The main thing to consider as you add vegetables is when to put the various vegetables into the pot.
 Generally, squash and zucchini should be sautéed with the firm vegetables before adding the broth and pasta.
 More tender vegetables like asparagus, thin green beans, and broccoli, go in with the pasta.
 Tender greens go in with the peas, ham, and parmesan.
 Vegetables that are already cooked like my artichoke hearts and tomatoes also go in with the peas, ham, and cheese.